 Check our infographic to find out how many alcohol units are in different drinks.

-If you regularly drink as many as 14 units per week, it’s best to spread your drinking evenly over three or more days rather than ‘saving up’ and drinking them all on one occasion.
+If you regularly drink as many as 14 units per week, it's best to spread your drinking evenly over three or more days rather than ‘saving up’ and drinking them all on one or two occasions.